Wavelength-adaptive spin-orbit orbital angular momentum management in three-wave mixing: Introduction

-A common route to generate and analyse structured light has been to couple polarisation and orbital angular momentum (OAM), with spin-orbit optical devices playing a central role in both the creation and detection of such states \cite{bliokh_natphot_2015, cardano_natphot_2015, barboza_aop_2015, rubano2019q, hakobyan2025q}.
-These devices have traditionally operated in linear optics and at a single wavelength.
-Yet, combining wavelength, polarisation, and OAM degrees of freedom is known to offer enhanced functionality and richer light–matter interactions \cite{kopf2023correlating,liu2024spatiotemporal}.
+A common route to generate and analyse structured light has been to couple polarisation and orbital angular momentum (OAM), with spin-orbit optical devices playing a central role in both the creation and detection of such states \cite{bliokh_natphot_2015,cardano_natphot_2015,barboza_aop_2015,rubano2019q, hakobyan2025q,deng2020full}.
+These devices have traditionally operated in linear optics and at a single wavelength \cite{chen2023spin,chen2020high,wu2023optical,wang2024spin}.
+Yet, combining wavelength, polarisation, and OAM degrees of freedom is known to offer enhanced functionality and richer light–matter interactions \cite{kopf2023correlating,liu2024spatiotemporal,litchinitser2012structured}.
+Examples include pulse characterisation \cite{kopf_spectral_2021,jolly_spatio-spectral_2021}, photonic quantum information processing \cite{slussarenko_photonic_2019, flamini_photonic_2019} and cascade of spin-orbit states \cite{tang2020harmonic,tang2025sequential}, where all degrees of freedom are needed to leverage the benefits of high information density.

-Here we use a spin-orbit liquid crystal device that can work for two wavelengths simultaneously, with the efficiency controlled by an applied voltage, allowing the tailoring of superposition of wavelength, polarisation, and OAM states simultaneously.
+Here we use a spin-orbit liquid crystal device that can tailor controlled superpositions of wavelength, polarisation, and OAM states simultaneously.
+In this work, we probe this device for two wavelengths sequentially in a proof-of-principle experiment, which we refer to as bi-colour.
+This could be extended to a dual-wavelength set up such that a superposition of all three degrees of freedom can be controlled.
 The bi-colour behaviour lends itself to nonlinear creation and detection of structured light, which we demonstrate by characterising the modal properties of light in a quadratic nonlinear optical process, with access to both wavelengths while only measuring in the more easily detectable output wavelength.
 The device can be positioned either before or after the nonlinear stage, enabling two complementary modes of modulation---each shaping the detection of the light’s internal structure.
-This interplay of multi-degree-of-freedom control with bi-colour spin-orbit coupling in a nonlinear context suggests novel routes for advanced manipulation and decoding of structured light beyond bi-colour spin-orbit-based imaging applications \cite{yan_optica_2015, arjmand_acsphot_2025}.
+This spin-orbit bi-colour modulation can be extended to any nonlinear process and can be tuned to the relevant wavelengths, without restriction on the number of wavelengths involved.
+Especially in collinear processes, it will be experimentally easy to have several wavelengths propagating through the device simultaneously.
+The interplay of multi-degree-of-freedom control with multi-colour spin-orbit coupling in a nonlinear context suggests novel routes for advanced manipulation and decoding of structured light beyond bi-colour spin-orbit-based imaging applications \cite{yan_optica_2015, arjmand_acsphot_2025}.